University of California, Davis: Sustainability

 UC Davis has implemented many environmentally sustainable features on campus.
 In the Fall of 2010, UCD opened a renovated Dining Commons in the Cuarto living area.
 The dining hall uses local produce and promotes sustainability.
 The university operates twenty LEED-certified buildings across three of the five overarching LEED categories.
 Examples include the Robert Mondavi Institute for Wine and Food Science, the first brewery, winery or food-processing facility in the world to achieve Platinum-level certification and the Tahoe Environmental Research Center (TERC) at Lake Tahoe, one of only five laboratories in the world to achieve Platinum-level certification.
 It developed UC Davis West Village as a "zero net energy" community.

 The university received two Best Practice Awards at the 2009 annual Sustainability Conference, held by the University of California, California State University and the California Community Colleges, for the campus's lighting retrofit project and sustainable design in new construction.

 UC Davis harvests olives from the old trees on campus to produce olive oil and table olives for use in campus dining rooms.
 It has designed landscaping with drought-tolerant trees and other plants.
 The campus operates its own landfill, where it converts landfill (methane) gas to energy.
 For its efforts in campus sustainability, UC Davis earned an A− on the 2011 College Sustainability Report Card, one of 27 universities to achieve this, the highest grade awarded.

 In February 2014, UC Davis and Diamond Developers formed a joint venture to create a sustainable city in Dubai, United Arab Emirates.
-The draft design for the sustainable city in Dubai called for an “eco-village” on 120 acres with enough housing for 1,200 people.
+The draft design for the sustainable city in Dubai called for an "eco-village" on 120 acres with enough housing for 1,200 people.
 The plan called for K-12 education, apartments, single family homes, and retail shops.
 In May 2015, UC Davis and Diamond expanded the joint venture to include sustainability professional training program.

 UC Davis became the first university to implement requiring payment of a fee for all single-use bags distributed on campus; it is working to become the first university campus to ban plastic bags entirely.

 UC Davis is also home to the Agricultural Sustainability Institute (ASI), which is part of the College of Agricultural and Environmental Sciences (CAES).
 ASI provides leadership for research, teaching, outreach, and extension efforts in agricultural and food systems sustainability at the Davis campus and throughout the UC system.

 UC Davis hosted the Governors' Global Climate Summit 3 (GGCS3), an international climate forum for the top leaders of local, regional, national and international entities, as well as those from academia, business and nonprofits.
 The summit worked to broaden national partnerships in continuing to grow a clean, green economy.
 The summit included more than 1,500 attendees from more than 80 countries.

+Administration

+List of chancellors

+The following persons had led the UC Davis campus as chancellor since 1958: